pascalgn/npm-publish-action/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # Leave this as is, it's automatically generated
         NPM_AUTH_TOKEN: ${{ secrets.NPM_AUTH_TOKEN }} # You need to set this in your repo settings
 ```

+Now, when someone changes the version in `package.json` to 1.2.3 and pushes a commit with the message `Release 1.2.3`, the `npm-publish` action will create a new tag `v1.2.3` and publish the package to the npm registry.

 ### Inputs